 wg genkey; the public key is derived from the private key by piping it to

-Once the keys are generated, you can use
+Once the keys are generated, create a configuration file.

 wg without any arguments (which is equivalent to the

 wg show all command) to print a list of interfaces and their attributes, including the public keys and allowed IPs of the peers.
 If the configuration has loaded correctly, configure the clients.

 Mobile (Android & iOS)

 Install the WireGuard application on your device and add a new connection.
 Set the private key and internal IP address to match the appropriate

 Peer section from the server configuration, and provide details of the public key and public IP address (or domain name) of the server – the syntax is of the

 The allowed IPs of the server will be all addresses (

 0.0.0.0/0, ::/0) so that all traffic is tunnelled.
 If you only wish to access particular subnets in your home LAN, add the relevant addresses instead.